 As I said, I got the Explora 2A at a promotional price.
 Luckily, it comes with the Smart LNB.
 I wasn’t given any other installation kit.
 Luckily I already have more than enough of those.
 To be able to install DStv Explora, you will need the followings:

-- First off, you need the Installation kit which consists of the Dish, LNB/coaxial cable, F-connectors, tape, hammer, a ladder a sat-finder/tracker, and so on.
+- First off, you need the Installation kit, which consists of the Dish, LNB/coaxial cable, F-connectors, tape, hammer, a ladder a sat-finder/tracker, and so on.

 Step 1: Install the DStv Explora Dish and Connect it to the Decoder.

 - Once you get the highest possible signal quality, connect your coaxial cable to the “Unicable Port A” on the Smart LNB as shown below.
-Also, remember to pull the blue plastic cover out in order to protect your LNB
+Also, remember to pull the blue plastic cover out to protect your LNB

 - Next, you need to connect the other end of your cable to the unicable LNB IN port at the back of your Explora decoder.
-The next step is the within Decoder settings/installation wizard.
+The next step is within the Decoder settings/installation wizard.

 - Now, you can boot up your Explora 2 decoder.
 Please make sure you have a subscription on your smart card or make sure you have already requested an account migration from your old decoder to the Explora.